Kernix13/node-npm-basics/README.md

 Check out the [node documention](https://nodejs.org/dist/latest-v16.x/docs/api/ "Node docs") for more information on all the modules and their functions.

-**NOTE**: In the real world, 90+% of the time there is no need to manunally reasearch & use these core components of node.
+**NOTE**: In the real world, 95% of the time there is no need to manually reasearch & use these core components of node.
 Instead you would use a community created package.

-Use node to download an image from the web: in order to send out a request onto the internet we'll require another package – `https` if your url has the `s` otherwise `http`: `get(a,b)`
+***Use node to download an image from the web***: in order to send out a request onto the internet we'll require another package – `https` if your url has the `s` otherwise `http`: `get(a,b)`

 Where `a` = the url and `b` = a function which gets the `pipe()` function and the `createWriteStream` method: